gergoerdi/clash-flappysquare/README.md

 as a software program (using SDL for input and graphics) and as a hardware FPGA design via Clash.

-This code is part of the book *Retrocomputing with Clash: Haskell for FPGA Hardware Design* at <https://unsafePerform.IO/retroclash/>.
+This code is part of my talk *Clash: Haskell for FPGA Design: It's easy as 1-2-3...419,200* at Haskell eXchange 2022.
+See <https://unsafePerform.IO/retroclash/flappy/> for futher details, including the slides from my talk.

 ## Building